Arkansas History Timeline

 1927 – Much of Arkansas is devastated by the Great Flood of 1927, which placed much of Arkansas underwater in the spring and summer.
 It is still the costliest flood to hit the state.
 It prompted the Army Corps of Engineers to build locks and dams on Arkansas rivers and the creation of many large dams and lakes across the state.

-1932 – Hattie Caraway is first female elected to serve in the United States Senate.
+1932 – Hattie Caraway of Arkansas is first female elected to serve in the United States Senate.

 1941 - The Arkansas Territorial Capitol Restoration, now known as the Historic Arkansas Museum, opened to the public in July 1941.